 (7) A notice confirming licence suspension must be served on the alleged offender.

-(8) A notice confirming licence suspension must advise the alleged offender that a licence suspension order has been made and of the date and time when it has effect and must explain the terms of the order.
+(8) A notice confirming licence suspension must —

+(a) state that a licence suspension order has been made and explain the terms of the order; and

+(b) state the date and time when the licence suspension order has effect; and

+(c) explain that an alleged offender who is an individual can request that the order be cancelled under section 20A(1).

 (9) For the purposes of this Act and a road law, a licence suspension order —

 (a) takes effect on the date and at the time specified in the order; and